fadmat4real/Portfolio/README.md

 # About Me
 **Project & Shutdown Execution Lead | PMP | EIT | Oil & Gas → Mining Transition**

-I am a Project Management Professional (PMP) and Senior Project Engineer/Shutdown Coordinator with 13 years of experience delivering complex shutdowns, turnarounds, capital projects, and engineering execution across offshore, onshore, and heavy‑industrial environments.
+I am a Project Management Professional (PMP) and Senior Project Engineer/Shutdown Coordinator with over 13 years of experience delivering complex shutdowns, turnarounds, capital projects, and engineering execution across offshore, onshore, and heavy‑industrial environments.

-My oil & gas execution expertise can be readily transitioned into **mining and base‑metals operations**, with strong alignment to roles in **project execution, shutdown leadership, field coordination, and operational readiness**.
+My oil & gas execution expertise can be readily transitioned into **mining and base‑metals operations**, with strong alignment to roles in **project management, engineering, coordination and execution, shutdown leadership, field coordination, and operational readiness**.

 ---